PulseWaves/Specification/specification.rst

   z_{coordinate} = (Z_{record} \* z_{scale}) + z_{offset}

 Min and Max X, Y, Z:
-  The min and max fields describe the bounding box that includes the start and end points of the sampled parts of the returning waveforms of all pulses.
+  The min and max fields describe the bounding box that includes the first and the last points of the sampled parts of the returning waveforms of all pulses.

 Variable Length Records (VLRs):
 ------------------------------------------------------------------------------